Home » Disabled Prisoners in Canada and Fare For Their Proper Cure

 Disabled Prisoners in Canada and Fare For Their Proper Cure

-One of the topics that is rarely discussed either among activists, or anyone for that matter, is that of people with disabilities who must serve time.
+One of the topics that is rarely discussed either among activists or anyone for that matter, is that of people with disabilities who must serve time.
 Prison time is challenging enough without adding the pressure of having to cope with one’s disability.
-The individual may have relied on various treatments and/or medications for their disability, but the question remains as to whether or not disabled prisoners are receiving proper treatment in Canadian prisons?
+The individual may have relied on various treatments and/or medications for their disability, but the question remains as to whether or not disabled prisoners are receiving proper treatment in Canadian prisons.

-In 2010, a a paper was submitted to Ontario’s Ministry of Community Safety and Correctional Services by the Alliance for Equality for Blind Canadians.
+In 2010, a paper was submitted to Ontario’s Ministry of Community Safety and Correctional Services by the Alliance for Equality for Blind Canadians.
 One of the issues that arose in that report was a strong concern over people with mental health issues in prison.

 An article entitled, “Mentally Ill Offenders Swamping Prisons,” by Kirk Makin in the Globe and Mail, Nov.
-18, 2010 reported:
+18, 2010, reported:

-“The Ontario Review Board – a provincial body responsible for offenders found not criminally responsible for committing offences – had more than 1,500 patients under its purview last year, a four-fold increase from 1992.
+“The Ontario Review Board – a provincial body responsible for offenders found not criminally responsible for committing offenses – had more than 1,500 patients under its purview last year, a four-fold increase from 1992.
 Almost 300 offenders are added annually, dwarfing the numbers who are released.”

-The question of course is: “why are the rates of persons with mental illness rising in provincial and federal prisons?”
+The question of course is: “Why are the rates of persons with mental illness rising in provincial and federal prisons?”

 “Factors behind the phenomenon include new Canadians who suffer mental collapses as they try to cope with relocating, faulty mental health legislation, and police who lay charges rather than wait for a hospital to find a forensic bed…”